 - Now go Z degrees to the right and you should see your target

-Some of these will let you point your phone or tablet at the sky and it will tell you the names of the bright lights in the sky, be they stars or planets.
-This can be very helpful when you are trying to confirm that first bright star that is your starting point for your star hop.
+Some of these will let you point your phone or tablet at the sky, and it will tell you the names of the bright lights in the sky, be they stars or planets.
+This can be very helpful when you are trying to confirm that the first bright star is your starting point for your star hop.

 I like to use Stellarium on my home computer and my phone.
-It can be downloaded free for your desktop Windows computer.
+It can be downloaded for free on your desktop Windows computer.
 It is also available for your phone or tablet for a small fee.

 In the photo, you can see the 360-degree scale I added to my AltAz mount.
 I purchased this on Amazon.

-I point the zero to North.
+I point the zero to the north.
 Then I can turn to the appropriate azimuth degree required.
-Before I added this I used a compass but this works better.
+Before I added this, I used a compass, but this works better.

 I use a carpenter’s digital angle gauge to set the angle of the scope and a compass to estimate the azimuth.

-For example, let’s say I wanted to find the Owl Cluster, NGC457, which is a beautiful open cluster in the constellation of Cassiopeia.
+For example, let’s say I wanted to find the Owl Cluster, NGC457, which is a beautiful open cluster in the constellation Cassiopeia.
 I could use the search feature in the app to find it.
-As an example, it would tell me that the Owl Cluster is at 42 degrees azimuth (approximately northeast), and 35 degrees altitude, height above the horizon.
+As an example, it would tell me that the Owl Cluster is at 42 degrees azimuth (approximately northeast) and 35 degrees altitude (height above the horizon).

 I would turn my scope to 42 degrees using a compass or a degree wheel on the mount of the scope.
-Then I would use the angle gauge to find 35 degrees altitude.
-That will put me on, or very close to the location.
-I would use my low power eyepiece to look around and, bingo, there it is.
+Then I would use the angle gauge to find 35 degrees of altitude.
+That will put me very close to the location.
+I would use my low-power eyepiece to look around, and, bingo, there it is.

-In the photo to the right, you see two examples of digital angle gauges.
+In the photo to the left, you see two examples of digital angle gauges.
 These are magnetic and are sitting on the 8” Newtonian optical tube of my Orion XT8 Dob.

-If you are using a GoTo mount, first you align the mount according to the instructions for your mount.
+If you are using a GoTo mount, first align the mount according to the instructions for your mount.
 Then you input the name of the object you want to see.
 Most things have a variety of names.
 For example, the Pleiades open star cluster is also called M45.
-Or they have a New General Catalogue, NGC, number.
+Or they have a New General Catalogue (NGC) number.
 The Owl Cluster I mentioned earlier is NGC457.
 You can get these numbers from paper charts or the apps I mentioned.

-Once you put this into your GoTo handset the telescope will swing to that target.
-Once you confirm that it is in the field of view of your low power eyepiece, you confirm it in the handset.
+Once you put this into your GoTo handset, the telescope will swing to that target.
+Once you confirm that it is in the field of view of your low-power eyepiece, you confirm it on the handset.
 The GoTo mount will track it for you.
 This is almost like having a self-driving car.

-This not about the telescope but about where it is being used.
-Your telescope, used at a dark site, will show you a lot more objects and a lot more detail than if it is used at a light polluted site.
+This is not about the telescope but about where it is being used.
+Your telescope, used at a dark site, will show you a lot more objects and a lot more detail than if it were used at a light-polluted site.
 It is also easier to star hop at a darker site because you can see more stars.
-If you live in a city or bright suburb, star hopping can be more of a challenge.
+If you live in a city or bright suburb, star-hopping can be more of a challenge.